 Downtown San Diego

 I really like downtown San Diego, especially for conferences since most of the hotels are within walking distance to the convention center and there are great restaurants all around.
 We had a fantastic Italian meal at Salvucci’s, which was just two blocks from the Omni on J Street.
 The one thing I don’t like about San Diego are all the homeless people but I can’t blame them for living there since it would probably be my top pick within the continental U.S., too.
+If you’re planning on visiting San Diego with your kids, check out this post on Ytravel about things to do in San Diego with kids.

 Follow Us On Social Media